nczhu/api-messenger/README.md

 Integrates API.AI and Facebook Messenger
 =========

-A light integration of Api.ai and Facebook Messenger for custom Node.js apps.
+A light integration of Api.ai and Messenger for custom Node.js apps.

 ## Installation
 	`npm install api-messenger`